Corporatism: Communitarian corporatism

 After the outbreak of the French Revolution (1789), the existing absolutist corporatist system in France was abolished due to its endorsement of social hierarchy and special "corporate privilege".
 The new French government considered corporatism's emphasis on group rights as inconsistent with the government's promotion of individual rights.
 Subsequently, corporatist systems and corporate privilege throughout Europe were abolished in response to the French Revolution.
 From 1789 to the 1850s, most supporters of corporatism were reactionaries.
 A number of reactionary corporatists favoured corporatism in order to end liberal capitalism and to restore the feudal system.
 Countering the reactionaries were the ideas of Henri de Saint-Simon (1760- 1825), whose proposed "industrial class" would have had the representatives of various economic groups sit in the political chambers, in contrast to the popular representation of liberal democracy.

+Expedient corporatism

+In Confederate Political Economy (2016), Michael Brem Bonner argues that the Confederate States of America used ad hoc means based on wartime contingencies to create an "expedient" corporatist state to support the Southern war effort for the four years of the American Civil War (1861-1865).
+Bonner claims that this makes the Confederacy "one of the world's first examples of a corporatist political economy," albeit one which was not created deliberately.
+"What began as an experiment with new modes of organization," Bonner writes, "evolved into a centralized state that implemented policies to deal with each new emerging crisis with the available economic, industrial, political, and human resources at hand.
+Confederate political and economic systems were directly shaped by the rapidly changing circumstances of war."

+The use of "expedient" is intended by Bonner to emphasize the importance that immediate wartime needs played in each governmental decision leading to a corporatist state, and to de-emphasize overarching intentionality in those decisions.
+Bonner is insistent that even though expedient corporatism involved ownership by the Confederate government of important foundries, arsenals and factories, it is not "state socialism" because it was not part of an predetermined plan, but came about on an "as needed" basis.
+Indeed, several facilities were offered for sale to Jefferson Davis' government, but were rejected after inspection by Josiah Gorgas's Ordnance Department.
+Other historians, such as Louise B. Hill and Raimondo Luraghi, argue the case for the Confederate nationalization of industries being "an example of nineteenth-century state socialism".